General Call for Papers

 Being published by APA connects Journal of Threat Assessment and Management to a large body of authoritative and high-quality research available through PsycARTICLES®, the most used full-text database in psychology and one of the most popular databases in all scholarly disciplines and fields.
 PsycARTICLES is available to a global audience of nearly 3,200 institutions and 60 million potential users.

-Stephen D. Hart, PhD is the incoming Editor of Journal of Threat Assessment and Management.
+Stephen D. Hart, PhD is the Editor of Journal of Threat Assessment and Management.
 He is professor of psychology at Simon Fraser University.
 Dr. Hart's primary area of expertise is forensic psychology.
 His work focuses on clinical-forensic assessment in criminal and civil settings, particularly of violence risk and psychopathic personality disorder.
-As Editor, Dr. Hart is joined by international senior editorial advisory board members Jens Hoffman, PhD, J. Reid Meloy, PhD, and Paul Mullen, PhD.
+As Editor, Dr. Hart is joined by international senior editorial advisory board members Jens Hoffman, PhD, J. Reid Meloy, PhD, and Lisa Warren, PhD.

 The Journal of Threat Assessment and Management is now accepting submissions on topics such as: